nico-aero/Detox/docs/Guide.Migration.md

 ##### 1. Promise based flow

-All of the API calls are now promise based, and must use either promise chains or async-await.
+All of the API calls are now promise based, and must use either promise chains or `async`-`await`.

-Here’s an example of async call to tap an element
+Here’s an example of an async call to tap an element:

 ```js
 // <=4.x.x